-In 2017, our industry will be impacted by federally mandated electronic log requirements for all drivers.
+In December, 2017 the federally mandated electronic log requirements for all drivers go into effect.
 Our Company has been electronic log compliant for many years and this new requirement will have no negative impact on our drivers or how we run our business.
-However, not all of our competitors can say the same and these competitors may see significant negative impacts as a result of these new regulations.
+It is yet to be determined how this mandate will impact our competition.
+We will be watching closely and looking for opportunities to gain business and drivers if and when the impacts of the mandate provide those opportunities.